raezon/first_nest_package/README.md

-# First Node Module - npm Package
+# Publish Nest js module on npm.github

 Welcome to the repository for our first Node module published as an npm package!
-This project is aimed at providing a reusable and modular solution for common tasks in Node.js development.
+This project is aimed at providing a template to publish a nest js module to npm.github

 ## Installation